GoogleCloudPlatform/spanner-migration-tool/docs/ui/prepare-migration/dataflow-tuning.md

 {: .highlight }

-To configure dataflow, first specify the target database in the 'Configure Spanner Database' step.
+To tune dataflow, first specify the target database in the 'Configure Spanner Database' step.
 This enables the configure button for the remaining steps.

 ![](https://services.google.com/fh/gumdrop/preview/misc/dataflow-form.png)